-Because the Outbox feature uses an "at least once" consistency guarantee at the transport level, endpoints that enable the Outbox will occasionally send duplicate messages.
-These duplicate messages will be properly handled by deduplication in other Outbox-enabled endpoints, but would be processed in duplicate by endpoints still using the DTC.
+Because the outbox feature uses an "at least once" consistency guarantee at the transport level, endpoints that enable the outbox may occasionally send duplicate messages.
+These duplicate messages will be properly handled by deduplication in other outbox-enabled endpoints, but will be processed more than once by endpoints which still use the DTC.

-In order to gradually convert an entire system from use of DTC to Outbox:
+In order to gradually convert an entire system from the DTC to the outbox:

-- Enable the Outbox on any endpoints that receive messages but do not send or publish any messages out.
+- Enable the outbox on any endpoints that receive messages but do not send or publish any messages.

 - Progress outward until all endpoints are converted.

-The Outbox feature requires persistence in order to store the messages and enable deduplication.
+The outbox feature requires persistence in order to perform deduplication and to store outgoing downstream messages.